tbeckenhauer/tbeckenhauer.github.io/_posts/_patterns/prototype-pattern.markdown

 {% endhighlight %}

 As you can see building the second mock was significantly easier.
 For the most part we wanted to keep everything the same except the id, name, and editor.

+I would also like to add, hardcoding the id, isn't a great idea, and is out of scope for this blog post.
+You might want to use either a UUID generator, or a singleton couting up.
+Unless your id's are meaningfull.
+In which case you would find yourself back at something like domain specific enum or components.